lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Freight Allocations/Freighter Trip Legs.md

 Pallets can be allocated to *Inbound* trip legs if the need exists to track, and possibly allocate costs, to the freight on which pallets were delivered to the freight point from where you will process the intake of the pallets into the system. *Inbound* trip legs would typically be used where produce is imported and proper tracking of departures and arrivals, as well as allocation of these freight costs, are required.

-*Transfer* purpose is used to track movement of pallets between ‘internal’ freight locations, eg. a transfer from one cold store to another.
+*Transfer* purpose is used to track movement of pallets between 'internal’ freight locations, eg. a transfer from one cold store to another.

 *Outbound* purpose signifies the movement of pallets to allocated customers.